 So Now What Will iPad Rivals Say in Their Commercials?
 (All Things D)

-Adobe may have decided to stop work on mobile Flash, but that’s not all she wrote.
+decided to stop work on mobile Flash, but that’s not all she wrote.
 As a licensee of Adobe’s source code, RIM has decided to step up and keep working on mobile Flash for its BlackBerry PlayBook.
 Because if anybody has experience beating a dead horse, it’s these guys.

 Steve Jobs nominated for Time Person of the Year (CNet)